 Photographs and digital reproduction prints of artwork in other media (also known as ‘giclée prints’ ) are not eligible for entry.
 However, original prints created through digital means (which may include photography) ARE eligible for entry, as falling into the category of digital printmaking.
 For further information on this distinction, check the ‘What is a Print’ page on this site.

 HOW IT WORKS

 Artists are invited to apply for the PCA Print Commission by following the Application Instructions above and paying the entry fee.

 Up to 15 artists will be shortlisted from the applications and asked to produce a bon á tirer proof (or working drawings if the medium precludes this) for an entirely new print.

-Each selected artist will produce five artist proofs, and a full edition of 30 prints.
+Each selected artist will produce seven artist proofs, and an edition of between 30 and 40 prints.
 From this edition, one impression will be held in the PCA Archive Collection, and one will be provided to the Print Commission sponsors in recognition of their support.
 The remaining impressions will be made available for purchase to subscribers and the public.

 TERMS & CONDITIONS OF ENTRY